-Before coming to UIC I was a Provost’s Postdoctoral Fellow in the Humanities at the University of Southern California.
-I received my Ph.D. in History from the University of Pennsylvania.
+Before moving to Chicago, I was a Provost’s Postdoctoral Fellow in the Humanities at the University of Southern California in Los Angeles and a visiting scholar at the Universidad Nacional Autónoma de México in Mexico City.
+I received my Ph.D. in history from the University of Pennsylvania.

 Find me on Twitter at @adamsigoodman or email me.